Emergency Provisions for Rent and Eviction

 Beyond the Extension

-A tenant should make every effort to pay as much rent as possible during the ongoing public health and civil preparedness emergency since, as set forth above, tenants remain ultimately responsible for the full payment of rent for all months, even those impacted by the COVID-19 pandemic.
+A tenant should make every effort to pay as much rent as possible during the ongoing public health and civil preparedness emergency since tenants remain ultimately responsible for the full payment of rent for all months, even those impacted by the COVID-19 pandemic.

 Late payment or nonpayment of any portion of rent should be a last resort where unavoidable.
 A tenant should be in communication with his or her landlord and should work with his or her landlord to establish a payment plan or arrangement to repay all late or unpaid rent.